Private finance initiative: Analysis

 Individuals have speculated that some PFI projects have been shoddily specified and executed.
 For example, in 2005 a confidential government report condemned the PFI-funded Newsam Centre at Seacroft Hospital for jeopardising the lives of 300 patients and staff.
 The Newsam Centre is for people with lifelong learning difficulties and the mentally ill.
 The report said that there were shortcomings "in each of the five key areas of documentation, design, construction, operation and management" at the hospital, which cost £47m.
 Between 2001 and 2005 there were four patient suicides, including one which was left undiscovered for four days in an out-of-order bathroom.
 The coroner said that Leeds Mental Health Teaching NHS Trust, which is responsible for the facility, had failed to keep patients under proper observation.
 The government report said that the design and construction of the building did not meet the requirements for a facility for mental patients.
 The building has curving corridors which make patient observation and quick evacuation difficult.
 The report said that the building also constituted a fire hazard, as it was constructed without proper fire protection materials in the wall and floor joints.
 In addition, mattresses and chairs used below-standard fire-retardant materials.
 Patients were allowed to smoke in rooms where they could not be easily observed.
 The fire-safety manual was described as "very poor", and the fire-safety procedure consisted of a post-it note marked "to be provided by the Trust".
 The report concluded that "every section of the fire safety code" had been breached.

 On the other hand, the building of two new PFI Police Stations on behalf of Kent Police serving the Medway area and the North Kent area (Gravesend and Dartford) is credited as a successful PFI project.
 Supporters say that the new buildings take into account the modern needs of the police better than the 60s/70s building, and that another advantage is that the old buildings can be sold for income or redeveloped into the police estate.

+Education

+KPMG investigations in 2008 and 2009 found that school renewals had beneficial impacts on educational outcomes and that the rate of improvement was higher in PFI schools than where construction or renewal was conventionally funded.